(Photo courtesy of NetPS Plant Finder)

 A high quality, multi-purpose evergreen shrub, particularly effective for massing, hedges and topiary, takes pruning very well, small leaves add aesthetic value; best in evenly moist, acidic soils

-Japanese Holly has dark green foliage.
+Japanese Holly has dark green evergreen foliage on a plant with a round habit of growth.
 The small glossy oval leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
 It produces black berries from mid fall to late winter.

 Japanese Holly is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Japanese Holly is recommended for the following landscape applications;

 - General Garden Use

 Japanese Holly will grow to be about 8 feet tall at maturity, with a spread of 10 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
 This is a dioecious species, meaning that individual plants are either male or female.
 Only the females will produce fruit, and a male variety of the same species is required nearby as a pollinator.